 “The powerful trends of cloud computing and AI are driving a tectonic shift in data center designs so that what was once a sea of CPU-only servers is now GPU-accelerated computing,” says NVIDIA founder and CEO Jensen Huang.

 “NVIDIA A100 GPU is a 20x AI performance leap and an end-to-end machine learning accelerator — from data analytics to training to inference.

-“[It] will simultaneously boost throughput and drive down the cost of data centres.”
+“[It] will simultaneously boost throughput and drive down the cost of data centers.”